-The car is packed up, family ready and months of planning are coming to fruition!
-It’s time for your yearly family vacation.
-The last checklist in place, you walk through your house to check for safety; the stove/oven is off, the iron is unplugged, the doors are locked.
-Then, as a final item, you turn off your air conditioning so you aren’t paying to cool a house when you are gone.
-Sadly, this last step can lead to poor indoor air quality and mold for an unpleasant return home.
-Follow these three simple steps to prevent your house becoming a problem during your vacation!
+The car is packed up, your family is ready, and months of planning are coming to fruition!
+Finally, it’s time for your yearly family vacation.
+With the last checklist in place, you walk through your house to check for safety; the stove/oven is off, the iron is unplugged, and the doors are locked.
+Then, as a final item, you turn off your air conditioning, so you aren’t paying to cool a house when you are gone.
+Sadly, this last step can lead to poor indoor air quality and mold for an unpleasant return home — and an uncomfortable few weeks after that.
+Follow these simple steps to prevent mold in your house from becoming a serious problem during your vacation!

-When turning the A/C down, we change the airflow of the home, making the air less filtered and less circulated.
-The second action before leaving your home for an extended period of time is creating circulation.
-This can be achieved by strategically placing oscillating fans throughout the home, or simply by turning your ceiling fans on.
-Either of these methods work to increase the overall airflow that we generate when home.
-Keep these devices on low settings to limit the bill and prevent your stale air!
+When turning the A/C down, we change the home’s airflow, making the air less filtered and circulated.
+But instead of leaving everything stagnant, you can create your own makeshift form of circulation to keep airflow constant.
+This can be achieved by strategically placing oscillating fans throughout the home or simply by turning your ceiling fans on.
+Either of these methods works to increase the overall airflow that we generate when home.
+Keep these devices on low settings to limit the bill and prevent stale air!

 Basements are an issue.
-In the northwestern United States, many basements are subterranean and have a high humidity level regularly.
+In the northwestern United States, many basements are subterranean and regularly have a high humidity level.
 This is why supplemental dehumidification is necessary.
-I suggest having a dehumidifier in your basement and set at 50% relative humidity.
-When choosing your dehumidifier, select one that is sized for your space and has a pump (this option allows the dehumidifier to run without waiting for you to empty it) and make sure the drain hose goes into a drain without falling out.
-I recommend setting this up at least one week before leaving to ensure your drain hose functions properly.
-Make sure that it is turned on and set accordingly before you leave.
+Having a dehumidifier in your basement and set at 50% relative humidity is a great option to keep your property safe.
+When choosing your dehumidifier, select one sized for your space with a pump (this option allows the dehumidifier to run without waiting to empty it), and make sure the drain hose goes into a drain without falling out.
+Set this up at least one week before leaving to ensure your drain hose functions correctly and is properly set before leaving.